tkarna/hpclauncher/README.md

-# batchScriptLib
+# hpclauncher

 Generic interface for submitting jobs to super computer queue managers.

 ## Installation and short introduction

-Login to cluster and install batchScriptLib as user
+Login to cluster and install hpclauncher as user

     python setup.py install --user